 Attorney Michael Gunzburg helps medical malpractice victims throughout New York City, including The Bronx, Manhattan, Brooklyn and Queens.
-If you think malpractice might be behind an injury or complication you or a family member suffered during a surgery or other medical procedure, call Michael Gunzburg, P.C., for a no-cost, confidential consultation.
+If you think malpractice might be behind an injury or complication you or a family member suffered during a surgery or other medical procedure, call our NYC Organ punctures and perforations lawyer Michael Gunzburg, P.C., for a no-cost, confidential consultation.

 Complications From an Organ Puncture or Perforation

 During surgery or an invasive diagnostic procedure such as endoscopy or colonoscopy, the doctor performing the operation could accidentally nick, cut or tear a vital organ.
 Any organ could potentially be disrupted by these medical mistakes, including the bowel, intestines, liver, stomach, uterus or bladder.
 Even a small nick can lead to internal bleeding and blood loss, infection, leakage of toxic fluids into the body, or organ failure.
 These complications can be fatal if not identified and repaired immediately.